 This screenshot from Wells Fargo’s website shows that the bank makes it easy to remove overdraft protection from your account.
 Take a look at the green box highlighted at the bottom of the page.

-But even if you talk to a bank representative over the phone or visit a branch, the key is to let them know that you want to opt out.
+If you decide instead to talk to a bank representative over the phone or at a branch, the key is to let that person know that you want to opt out.

 Since July 1, 2010, financial institutions have been required to get your consent to enroll you for overdraft protection on a new account, per CPFB regulations.